Social Automation and Scheduling

 - Pingroupie – If you’re looking for group boards on Pinterest (and you should!)
 Pingroupie is your only option for searching effectively through the noise.
 The biggest reason to include group boards as part of your Pinterest strategy is that it only takes a few shares to triple or even quadruple your monthly views on the platform.
 This also leads to more engagement across your pins if you happen to curate visually stunning content.

 - Twitter Lists – For everything the Social Bakers miss, Twitter lists have – for free!
 The quality of a list varies from user to user.
-When you get it right though selecting the right list that includes a major influencer will also connect you to ten, twenty, maybe even the top thousand that are most similar.
+When you get it right, though, selecting the right list that includes a major influencer will also connect you to ten, twenty, or maybe even the top thousand that are most similar.
 You can find the lists connected to any account by entering /memberships to their profile URL.

-- Similar Web – A great free tool for website overviews providing everything from traffic referrals to similar sites in your sector and more in-depth data around how different social networks are performing for you and your competitors.
+- Similar Web – A great free tool for website overviews, providing everything from traffic referrals to similar sites in your sector and more in-depth data about how different social networks are performing for you and your competitors.
 Audience insights are probably one of the most underrated aspects of the tool in letting you know what percentage of your traffic is actually relevant to your site.

 - Hunter.Io – This is one of my top essential plug-ins currently taking up space in my toolbar.
 When I’m performing outreach, Hunter saves me a huge amount of time looking at third-party sites for the contact details of prospects and bloggers I want to work with.
 With a single click, the tool gives me a list of emails for all contacts on any webpage.
 Invaluable when you need to send hundreds of emails on a given day.

-- Check My Links – When using a broken link-building strategy to support your wider content promotion, a link checker such a Check My Links is essential and a very quick way of sorting through a page that may contain up to around 3,000 links.
-Combine with Ahrefs for locating high-quality resource pages in order of ranking authority.
+- Check My Links – When using a broken link-building strategy to support your wider content promotion, a link checker such as Check My Links is essential and a very quick way of sorting through a page that may contain up to around 3,000 links.
+Combine with Ahrefs to locate high-quality resource pages in order of ranking authority.

 - Google Trends – Have you ever been interested in finding out exactly when a word started trending?
 Are you also interested to see if that term has yearly ebbs and flows to help plan when you create content?
 Google Trends is yet another free tool that proves essential in providing real insights on what people are actually searching for, when and where those searches are more prominent, and can help predict patterns of purchase intent from consumers.